rethinkdb/rethinkdb-rs/1-reql-language/changefeeds/java.md

 # Including state changes #

-The `includeStates` optional argument to `changes` allows you to receive extra "status" documents in changefeed streams.
+The `include_states` optional argument to `changes` allows you to receive extra "status" documents in changefeed streams.
 These can allow your application to distinguish between initial values returned at the start of a stream and subsequent changes.
 Read the [changes][] API documentation for a full explanation and example.

 # Including initial values #

-By specifying `true` to the `includeInitial` optional argument, the changefeed stream will start with the current contents of the table or selection being monitored.
+By specifying `true` to the `include_initial` optional argument, the changefeed stream will start with the current contents of the table or selection being monitored.
 The initial results will have `new_val` fields, but no `old_val` fields, so it's easy to distinguish them from change events.

+If an initial result for a document has been sent and a change is made to that document that would move it to the unsent part of the result set (for instance, a changefeed monitors the top 100 posters, the first 50 have been sent, and poster 48 has become poster 52), an "uninitial" notification will be sent, with an `old_val` field but no `new_val` field.
+This is distinct from a delete change event, which would have a `new_val` of `null`.
+(In the top 100 posters example, that could indicate the poster has been deleted, or has dropped out of the top 100.)

-If you specify `true` for both `includeStates` and `includeInitial`, the changefeed stream will start with a `{state: 'initializing'}` status document, followed by initial values.
-A `{state: 'ready'}` status document will be sent when all the initial values have been sent.
+If you specify `true` for both `include_states` and `include_initial`, the changefeed stream will start with a `{"state": "initializing"}` status document, followed by initial values.
+A `{"state": "ready"}` status document will be sent when all the initial values have been sent.

 # Handling latency #